 Installing a stove in a caravan.

-We had an old caravan slowly dying in the corner so decided to breath warmth and life into it by installing a wood burning stove, The Hobbit stove, inside the van.
+We had an old caravan slowly dying in the corner so decided to breath new warmth and life into it by installing our small wood burning stove – the Hobbit stove – inside the caravan.

 The 1964 Cambridge Car Cruiser

 How to install a small wood burning stove into a caravan.